biocswirl-dev-team/learning_resources/CSHL_workshop/Particip_Biocswirl_RNAseq_intro.md

 ## Matrix

 Multiple objects are stored in a matrix.
-A matrix like a vector only contains 1 type of data, but it has more than 1 dimension.
+Like a vector, a matrix only contains 1 type of data, but it has more than 1 dimension.

 Matrix is a common data object in many types of bioinformatic analyses.